Stalking Pete Doherty: Personal life

 Carlish was educated at King David Primary School and then King Edward's School, Birmingham where he was a keen amateur dramatist – writing and performing a "hip-hop opera" in which Carlish "rapped" about a mystical "Rock of Crack" (Cocaine) and where at least one contemporary remembers him as energetically outspoken even at a young age.
-He would later attend the prestigious American prep school The Hotchkiss School in Lakeville, Connecticut.
+He would later attend the prestigious American preparatory school the Hotchkiss School in Lakeville, Connecticut.
 Carlish was known to socialise with students, even taking drugs with some of them on more than a number of occasions.
 This element of his lifestyle was briefly touched upon in the Stalking Pete Doherty documentary.

 Aftermath

 Carlish subsequently worked as planning manager for Great City Attractions, a Ferris wheel operator which collapsed in 2012.